rockit-astro/dehumidifierd/README.md

 sudo firewall-cmd --zone=public --add-port=<port>/tcp --permanent
 sudo firewall-cmd --reload
 ```
-where `port` is the port defined in `warwick.observatory.common.daemons` for the daemon specified in the config.
+where `port` is the port defined in `rockit.common.daemons` for the daemon specified in the config.

 ### Upgrading Installation